Illustration of mountains and palm trees

 An old port landing at Mompox

 The historical center of Mompox is one of the best in Colombia.
-The heat is oppressive and the architecture is fascinating.
+The architecture is fascinating.
 All the buildings face the river with large doors and wide windows.
 Traffic in the center is regulated to a minimum.
 There are lots of boutique hotels and restaurants.
 Mompox is famous for its silver and gold filigree wire jewelry.
 A lot of the larger colonial houses in town have been converted into boutique hotels and restaurants.
 Cheaper accommodations can be found back on the highway which is still within walking distance of the center.
 The historical city is like a large museum site – clean and well preserved.

 A street in Mompox